-Despite the relatively short history of this section, many alumni are active at the forefront of archaeological studies, working for universities, research centers, boards of education and museums nationwide.
+Despite the faculty’s short existence within the School of Letters, many of its alumni have gone on to work at the forefront of archaeological studies, working for universities, research centers, educational committees, and museums nationwide.

 - FUKUNAGA, Shinya (Ph.D.)